techidaily/site-android-transfer/source/_posts/how-to-transfer-data-after-switching-from-honor-play-7t-to-latest-samsung-drfone-by-drfone-transfer-from-android-transfer-from-android.md

 **Step 1: Access Transfer WhatsApp Messages in Wondershare Dr.Fone**

 Begin by opening Wondershare Dr.Fone on your computer and proceed to link your Motorola and Samsung devices using a USB cable.
-Once the Honor 90 Pro devices are connected, navigate to “Toolbox” and there, tap “WhatsApp Transfer” to proceed.
+Once the Honor Play 7T devices are connected, navigate to “Toolbox” and there, tap “WhatsApp Transfer” to proceed.
 On the following screen, move to the "WhatsApp" tab and click "Transfer WhatsApp Messages."

 ![choose the whatsapp transfer tool](https://images.wondershare.com/drfone/guide/drfone-home.png)